top of page

 The Gift of Reconnecting: What Nonspeaking Students Teach Us About Communication and Inclusion

-A Classroom Memory that Changed Everything
+A Classroom Memory that Changed Everything: A Journey of Understanding and Growth

-A New Way of Seeing Communication
+A New Way of Seeing Communication: Embracing Change

-It’s humbling to think how much Jeremy had inside him back then that we, his teachers, certainly missed.
-And it’s emotional to consider how the world limited him before it learned how to listen.
+It’s humbling to think about how much Jeremy had inside him back then that we, his teachers, certainly missed.
+It’s emotional to consider how the world limited him before it learned how to listen.

 Anne and Jeremy working together in their weekly 1:1 session.
 They are sitting together at a desk with their backs to us.